apache/trafficserver/doc/admin-guide/plugins/txn_box/directive.en.rst

 Directives
 **********

-Directives are implemented by subclassing :txb:`Directive`.
+Directives are implemented by subclassing `Directive`.
 The general convention is to prefix the directive name with "Do\_" to form a class name.

 Example